amirgamil/amirgamil/README.md

 ### Hi there 👋

-My name’s Amir and I’m a sophomore at Georgia Tech who is passionate about entrepreneurship, building, and thinking
+My name’s Amir and I’m a sophomore at Georgia Tech who likes about entrepreneurship, building, and thinking

 A quick highlight reel — in the past, I’ve: